alexsaunderswps/testbackup/readme.md

 ### Markers used
 When desired, test can focus on specific test types using markers.
-**Note** - marker uses a single dash, unlike other option flags `pytest -m debug`
+**Note** - marker uses a single dash, unlike other option flags If stacking markers, or excluding them, surround the marker with double-quotations `pytest -m "api and not slow"`
+`pytest -m debug`

 #### Markers Available